- AustraliaNorth AmericaWorld

 - All Market Outlook Reports

-There is no such thing as a sure bet with the stock market — as investors well know.
+As investors well know, there is no such thing as a sure bet with the stock market.
 Against a backdrop of fluctuating metals prices, volcanogenic massive sulfide (VMS) deposits may look more attractive than ever.

 That’s thanks to their polymetallic content.
-Often containing copper, zinc, lead, silver and gold, VMS deposits can potentially offer resource investors some cushion when it comes to the rise and fall of individual metals.
+Often containing copper, zinc, lead, silver and gold, VMS deposits can offer resource investors some cushion regarding the rise and fall of individual metals.
 If it’s a rough year for copper prices, for example, profits off zinc or gold might still help a VMS deposit company’s stock soar.

 Furthermore, VMS deposits are an opportunity to buy into both the precious and base metals markets — two very different landscapes.
 The latter tends to be driven by commodities markets, while precious metals like gold and silver are often seen as safe-haven investments.
 The principle of diversification, then, seems built into a VMS deposit itself.

-In part, that long production run owes to how VMS deposits are formed.
+This characteristic is partly due to how VMS deposits are formed.
 Most are found on old sea floors, the result of thousands of years of volcanic activity.
 Look for so-called “black smokers,” and you could find a growing VMS deposit.
-The dark, cloudy expulsions are hydrothermal fluids vented from the sea floor … and they’re rife with both base- and precious metals-rich fluids, leached from the rock.
+The dark, cloudy expulsions are hydrothermal fluids vented from the sea floor and they’re rife with both base- and precious metals-rich fluids, leached from the rock.

 The plumes from black smokers precipitate the metals upon contact with seawater, settling the mineral-rich sediments over the ocean floor, eventually coming to form a high-density mineral deposit zoned around the vent.